npm/static-pages/marketing-bd-sales.md

   <h2>npm is hiring</h2>
 </hgroup>

 We are currently looking for an npm Enterprise - Account Executive.
-If you are interested in a random sales job, please email [hiring@npmjs.com](mailto:hiring@npmjs.com).
+If you are interested, please email [hiring@npmjs.com](mailto:hiring@npmjs.com).

 ## npm Enterprise - Account Executive